 To take forward my uncoordinated learning trajectory, I got into MBA [Finance] at Colorado Tech University in the US.
 During my Masters, I worked with the International Admissions office and was confronted with the recruitment difficulties the Americans faced, particularly in the context of students from Indian and China.
 That’s where the student recruitment consultation business, CAANWINGS was incepted.
 Upon graduation, I had a stint with a Phoenix-based Bank in the US for about a year before I headed back to India to carry forward the business, a rather tainted career option in India then, which I now take satisfaction in being a pioneer in professionalizing.

+I am currently writing a book for which I also studied for a certificate program in Memoir writing [creative non-fiction] from Stanford University’ School of Continued Studies.
 Besides work and blogging, I’m an avid reader.
 Books are my favorite companions, in addition to my two boys whom I love to watch grow.